Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: Gravitational Lensing in KNA S Spacetime

-To derive the associated light ray equation, one can have a closer look at Eq.(16).
-Keeping in mind that the signature of metric (1) is $+2$, the light ray equation can then be written as
+To derive the associated light ray equation, one can have a closer look at Eq. \eqref{25}.
+Keeping in mind that the signature of metric \eqref{metric} is $+2$, the light ray equation can then be written as

-where the dimensionless parameters are $\beta=-\frac{\Lambda a^{2}}{3 \alpha^{2}}+\frac{L+\tilde{E}a}{\alpha^{2} \left(L-\tilde{E}a \right)}$ and $\alpha=1+\frac{1}{3}\Lambda a^{2}$.
+where the dimensionless parameters are $\beta=-\frac{\Lambda a^{2}}{3 \alpha^{2}}+\frac{L+Ea}{\alpha^{2} \left(L-Ea \right)}$ and $\alpha=1+\frac{1}{3}\Lambda a^{2}$.

-Since Eq.
-(20) cannot be solved analytically, by taking advantage of its linear solution $u=\frac{sin(\sqrt{\beta}\varphi)}{R}$ with $R$ representing the impact parameter, an approximate solution is achieved.
-Once substituted in Eq.(20), the approximate solution of the differential equation is found as
+By taking advantage of the linear solution of Eq.(29) $u=\frac{sin(\sqrt{\beta}\varphi)}{R}$ with $R$ representing the impact parameter, an approximate solution is achieved.
+Once substituted in Eq. \eqref{29}, the approximate solution of the differential equation is found as

-Consequently, Eq.(18) becomes
+Consequently, Eq. \eqref{27} becomes

 To check the effect of the geometry and physical parameters (charge, mass and spin) of the concerned black hole model on the closest approach distance equation, $r_{0}$\ is analyzed at $\varphi =\pi /2$.
 The reciprocal of the closest approach distance is, in turn, evaluated to be